lluppesms/activate.cicd.course/Labs/yml/01_Starter/readme.md

 Our complete pipeline is defined in YAML.
 To learn the basics of YAML, see [Learn YAML in Y Minutes](https://learnxinyminutes.com/docs/yaml/).
 Please keep in mind that Azure Pipelines does not support all YAML features today.
 Unsupported features include anchors, complex keys, and sets.

-Change the trigger to be none so that it only runs on demand during our labs.
+For each of the new pipelines we create, remember to change the trigger to be none so that it only runs on demand during our labs.

 ```yml
 trigger: none